5e-bits/5e-srd-api/README.md

 }
 ```

+## Using a local image of 5e Database

+If you are working on a feature which requires changes to both this repo, *and* the 5e-database repo, it is useful to know how to connect the former to the latter for testing purposes.
+A simple process for doing so is as follows:

+1) For your branch of 5e-database, run in terminal the command `docker build [filePath] --tag 5e-database`.
+This will build a Docker image with the tag "5e-database".
+After this, run this image.
+The easiest way to achieve this is using the Docker Desktop app, under the "Images" tab.

+2) For your branch of 5e-srd-api, go to the file `docker-compose.yml`, and look for `image: fuzzylombax/5e-srd-database:latest`.
+Replace this with: `image: 5e-database`.
+Make sure not to commit this change, as it is intended for local testing only.

+3) Run your branch of 5e-srd-api using the method outlined in the above section of this readme file.
+So long as there are no transient errors, the API should build successfully, and your changes to both repos should be noticeable.

 ## Data Issues

 If you see anything wrong with the data itself, please open an issue or PR over [here.](https://github.com/bagelbits/5e-database)